computational-chemistry-uva/ReacPred/README.md

 conda create -n env_name python=3.9.19
 conda activate env_name

-2) Instal libraries - the libraries and their versions are saved in the requirements.txt.
+2) Install libraries - the libraries and their versions are saved in the requirements.txt.
 In conda, after creating and activating the environment, install requirements using pip pip install -r requirements.txt

-Sometimes torch_scatter does not install this way smoothly, so an alternative installation command can be used: pip install torch-scatter -f https://data.pyg.org/whl/torch-2.2.1+cpu.html (Here the +cpu can be replaced for CUDA)

 3) In your IDE open the file workspace.py, and run the code.
 If everything is set up right, this should start a single train/test split run using ReacRoostC on the d1 dataset, for getting the model predicting densities.

 4) The prediction results will be saved in the folder results, and the model will be saved in the folder model

+## NOTE
+Installation of torch-scatter might be machine-dependent.
+Specifically, we required running pip install torch torchvision torchaudio - pip install torch-scatter --no-binary torch-scatter --no-build-isolation

+For installation native to ARM64.
+In this case, additionally loading of checkpoints was necessary to be modified in utils.py
+From:
+`checkpoint = torch.load(resume, map_location=device)`
+To:
+`checkpoint = torch.load(resume, map_location=device, weights_only=False)`

+Please consult torch_scatter documentation for specific use cases.

 # Running tasks
 ## Arguments